publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptI/m__us_usc_t8_s1160.md

     (f) __Temporary disqualification of newly legalized aliens from receiving aid to families with dependent children__

-        During the five-year period beginning on the date an alien was granted lawful temporary resident status under subsection (a) of this section, and notwithstanding any other provision of law, the alien is not eligible for assistance under a State program funded under part A of title IV of the Social Security Act \[[42 U.S.C.
+        During the five-year period beginning on the date an alien was granted lawful temporary resident status under subsection (a), and notwithstanding any other provision of law, the alien is not eligible for assistance under a State program funded under part A of title IV of the Social Security Act \[[42 U.S.C.
 601][/us/usc/t42/s601] et seq.\].
 Notwithstanding the previous sentence, in the case of an alien who would be eligible for assistance under a State program funded under part A of title IV of the Social Security Act but for the previous sentence, the provisions of paragraph (3) of [section 1255a(h) of this title][/us/usc/t8/s1255a/h] shall apply in the same manner as they apply with respect to paragraph (1) of such section and, for this purpose, any reference in [section 1255a(h)(3) of this title][/us/usc/t8/s1255a/h/3] to paragraph (1) is deemed a reference to the previous sentence.

     (g) __Treatment of special agricultural workers__

-        For all purposes (subject to subsections (a)(5) and (f) of this section) an alien whose status is adjusted under this section to that of an alien lawfully admitted for permanent residence, such status not having changed, shall be considered to be an alien lawfully admitted for permanent residence (within the meaning of [section 1101(a)(20) of this title][/us/usc/t8/s1101/a/20]).
+        For all purposes (subject to subsections (a)(5) and (f)) an alien whose status is adjusted under this section to that of an alien lawfully admitted for permanent residence, such status not having changed, shall be considered to be an alien lawfully admitted for permanent residence (within the meaning of [section 1101(a)(20) of this title][/us/usc/t8/s1101/a/20]).

     (h) __“Seasonal agricultural services” defined__